AmericanCouncils/AyamelResourceApiServer/src/Ayamel/ResourceApiBundle/README.md

 ## Todo list ##

-* Move Filesystem related stuff into separate bundle
-    * Fix filesystem secret generation, should include timestamp for randomization
-    * Implement FilesystemManager
-        * uses other interface
-        * plus dispatcher for filesystem events
-            * other bundles (getid3) can listen for these events for FileReference modifications
 * Replace docs by implementing `NelmioApiDocBundle`
 * Implement ServiceResponse and api-specific listeners
 * Implement remaining controllers